rri/dinky/src/docs/UserGuide.md

 You can quickly search for text by pressing the "`/`" (forward slash) shortcut at any time.
 Search text may include regular expressions, in case you're savvy with those.
 Additional [keyboard shortcuts](#keyboard-shortcuts) are available for easy navigation.

-# Customization

-The way you manage your agenda can be customized in a couple of ways.
-Firstly, you can set your *morning buffer*, which keeps tasks on your agenda for a bit longer — as many hours as you specify — beyond midnight.
-Secondly, you can set your *evening buffer*, which helps when you want to set the following day's agenda on the previous evening itself (for instance, as you make plans for the following day).
-Both these settings are available on the [profile](/profile/#agenda-preferences) page.

 # Storage & Security

 Your data is stored locally within the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), and is synchronized to the cloud on demand, *only* if you've set up a personal S3 bucket on AWS with the necessary credentials and roles.
 This configuration needs to be set up and saved only once, after which you may initiate a sync from the [profile](/profile/#cloud-sync) page, or by using the `s` keyboard shortcut, at any time.